Information was consolidated here that used to be elsewhere on this blog, then expanded. This page is highly specific to SCA3, which I have.

-Later in life after the cerebellum matures and the defective gene is expressed in it for a few decades, the toxic protein that the defect creates causes the cerebellum to noticeably degenerate.
+Later in life after the cerebellum matures and the defective gene is expressed in it for a few decades, the toxic protein that the defect creates causes the cerebellum to noticeably degenerate (it may also affect cerebellar development).
 The defective DNA is present in the nucleus of all cells in the brain and body but causes a problem mostly in the cerebellum.

 If neurons deteriorate, then the hope is that they can be recovered.
 If neurons die, then they cannot be recovered; except for a few exceptions, neurons are formed only during embryogenesis and are not replaced later.

 I don’t think that the onset of external symptoms tells us when cerebellar degeneration became significant.
 It could be that the degeneration begins earlier in life and caves in on itself—so to speak—later in life, as the protein is not only toxic but also gums up the works: hampering autophagy—the cell-level cleanup process—which means that as cells die, their residue can cause other cells to die.

 There are six SCAs that involve CAG repeats: 1, 2, 3, 6, 7, and 17; they are referred to as the polyglutamine forms of SCA.
 Why?
 To begin with, you can look up CAG in the DNA codon table:

 Of the 43 possibilities, CAG is the coding for glutamine, which is an amino acid used in protein synthesis.
 When many glutamine repeats cause a disease, that disease is known as a polyglutamine disease.
 Glutamine can be abbreviated simply as Q, hence the term polyQ.